Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Introduction

-As a proof of concept, we apply the proposed approach to forecasting ROTI-defined irregularities at 5-minute cadence up to 2 hours ahead as binary per-node event prediction from sparse multi-GNSS observations.
+As a proof of concept, we apply the proposed approach to forecasting ROTI-defined irregularities at 5-minute cadence up to 2 hours ahead as binary per-node event prediction from multi-GNSS observations.
 The data configuration uses a zero-baseline receiver pair in Southeast Asia.
-Since labeling irregularity events from raw GNSS data is challenging, we take advantage of this co-location to cross-validate detected events, yielding consistent labels for training and evaluation under realistic uncertainty.
+We take advantage of this co-location to cross-validate detected events, yielding consistent labels for training and evaluation under realistic uncertainty.

-We test with emphasis on event-focused verification.
-Prior ROTI and scintillation forecasting studies primarily report metrics dominated by the quiet-time majority (e.g., RMSE, R$^2$, accuracy), which can obscure performance for imbalanced datasets~\cite{Atabati2021,Liu2024HybridEPB,Trachuentong2024Scintillation}.
-Event-focused evaluation, probabilistic skill metrics and broader contingency-based verification partly exist but remain sparse across the literature~\cite{Chartier2018ScintillationML,Carter2020EPBAssessment,Zhao2025EPB}.
-Accordingly, we adopt a broader metric set aimed at event detection skill.
-Evaluation includes ablations isolating the contributions of graph representation and ephemeris conditioning, a persistence baseline for comparison, and an analysis of prediction on nodes with missing observations under simulated coverage dropout.
+Because irregularity occurrence is heavily imbalanced toward quiet-time samples, aggregate metrics such as RMSE, R$^2$, or accuracy can under-represent performance on the rare event class~\cite{Atabati2021,Liu2024HybridEPB,Trachuentong2024Scintillation}.
+Event-focused, probabilistic, and contingency-based verification have been used in some studies~\cite{Chartier2018ScintillationML,Carter2020EPBAssessment,Zhao2025EPB}, and we build on this direction with a broader metric set aimed at event detection skill.
+Our evaluation further includes ablations that isolate the contributions of graph representation and ephemeris conditioning, with a persistence baseline as a reference for comparison.
+In addition, a coverage-dropout analysis examines prediction on nodes with missing observations and compares the model's ability to recover these nodes against spatial interpolation baselines.

-In summary, this paper makes two main contributions: \begin{enumerate} \item We introduce the first dynamic graph formulation for ionospheric modelling that represents GNSS LoS observations as evolving graph nodes without intermediate griding. \item We propose ephemeris conditioning, enabling better overall performance and generalization to LoS from rising satellites in the forecast horizon by leveraging the future graph topology constructed from satellite ephemeris. \end{enumerate}
+In summary, this paper makes two main contributions: \begin{enumerate} \item We introduce IonoDGNN, a dynamic graph formulation for ionospheric modeling that represents GNSS LoS observations as evolving graph nodes without intermediate gridding. \item We propose ephemeris conditioning, enabling better overall performance and generalization to no-history nodes by leveraging the future graph topology constructed from satellite ephemeris. \end{enumerate}